brutusin/Brutusin-RPC/README.md

     }
 }
 ```
-and automatically your browser will be openend with a functional testing client for the newly created service:
+and automatically your browser will be open with a functional testing client for the newly created service:

 ![Service testing client](https://github.com/brutusin/Brutusin-RPC/wiki/img/hello-action-test.png)